core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ###  IANA "RFC SID range assignment" sub-registry

 The name of this sub-registry is "RFC SID range assignment".
-This sub-registry corresponds to the SID entry point 1000, size 59000.
-Each entry in this sub-registry must include the SID range entry point, the SID range size, the YANG module name, the RFC number.
+This sub-registry of "IANA SID Mega-Range Registry" {{iana-sid-mega-range-registry}} corresponds to the SID entry point 1000, size 59000.
+Each entry in this sub-registry must include:

+* The SID range entry point.
+* The SID range size.
+* The YANG module name.
+* The RFC number.

 Initial entries in this registry are as follows: